 Based on these estimations, a company can make a series of decisions regarding its risk management strategy.
 These include:

-Once a company has prioritized which risks to act on and which actions to take, it needs to actually start putting the controls in place.
-Some risks may be able to be avoided entirely, while others may have to be simply reduced to levels that the company can tolerate.
+Once a company has prioritized which risks to address and which actions to take, it needs to start implementing the controls.
+Some risks may be avoidable entirely, while others may have to be reduced to levels the company can tolerate.

-Another strategy is to delegate responsibility for risks to outside parties, such as insurance companies.
+Another strategy is to delegate risk management to external parties, such as insurance companies.
 And some risks may simply be accepted because their costs are far outweighed by their benefits.

 Operational risk management is an ongoing process.
 So it’s essential to monitor both risks and the controls on them continually.
 In some cases, risks may need tighter controls.
 In other cases, risk controls may be too costly and need to be relaxed for a better risk-reward balance.
 This is especially true because the amount of threat that certain types of risks represent for a business can increase or decrease, based on changing circumstances.